sorinbadea29/Task-List/README.md

 # Task-List
-Simple app build in HTML, Bootstrap and JavaScript with Local Storage (Add, Remove, Filter and Clear tasks)
+Simple app with Local Storage build in HTML, Bootstrap and JavaScript where you can Add, Remove, Filter and Clear tasks.